zhihui-dhc/aib-website/content/en-US/FAQ.md

 ### What is the initial distribution of Atoms?

 As a public, decentralized network, the distribution of Atoms is decided by those who run the software for the Cosmos Hub.
-To faciliate a decision, are creating a Swiss non-profit, the Interchain Foundation, which is responsible for co-ordinating fundraising and allocating funds to get the network off the ground.
+To faciliate a decision, we are creating a Swiss non-profit, the Interchain Foundation, which is responsible for co-ordinating fundraising and allocating funds to get the network off the ground.
 The foundation will suggest a distribution of Atoms according to the results of the fundraiser.
 Users will ultimately decide the distribution for themselves when they run the software.